RuanMeiMains/RuanMeiMains.github.io/docs/lore.md

 ## Relationships

 ### Genius Society Members
->*"She turned to look at the letter from the Genius Society on the desk and, once again, dumped it into the trash can."*
+> *"She turned to look at the letter from the Genius Society on the desk and, once again, dumped it into the trash can."*
 >
 > — Ruan Mei Character Story: Part III

 Ruan Mei's relationship with the Genius Society is questionable at best.
 Of course, as the Genius Society is full of socially inept introverts, Ruan Mei also being one, she does not bother to interact with or befriend other members.
 Due to joining the Simulated Universe project, she was forced to socialize with Herta, Screwllum, and Stephen Lloyd, all of whom she seems indifferent about.
 She does slightly enjoy their meetings at times, but that is about its extent.
 The only other Genius Society member Ruan Mei has been known to interact with is Yu Qingtu, whom Ruan Mei is good friends with.

+>*"I might not refer to them as friends — once the Simulated Universe project is over, chances are we'll part ways... but I'm grateful to Herta for always granting me some leeway on the space station."*
+>
+> — Ruan Mei, about Herta, Screwllum, and Stephen

 <figure markdown>
   ![geniussociety](assets/images/lore/geniussociety.png)